Selwyn College Library: Archives

-New Library
+Bartlam Library

-In 2018, plans were announced for a new £12.6 million library to be constructed along the western edge of Ann's Court, effectively enclosing the court.
-As of 2017, more than £10 million had already been raised by the college and individual donors.
-The New library, designed by Porphyrios Associates, will be built in the same historical style and vernacular as Ann's Court so as to not clash with the college's existing architectural style.
-The library will include a new archives centre and auditorium.
-In total, the New Library will consist of three floors, sub-basement, and a tower overlooking west Cambridge.
-It will include world-leading computer facilities, along with significantly more room for students and researches.
+Announced in 2018 and completed October 20, 2021, this 13 million pound project, constructed along the western edge of Ann's Court effectively enclosed the court.
+It was designed by Porphyrios Associates and Barnes Construction, and is built in the same historical style and vernacular as Ann's Court so as to not clash with the college's existing architectural style.
+The library includes a new archives centre and auditorium.
+In total, the Bartlam Library consists of three floors, a sub-basement, and a tower overlooking west Cambridge.
+It includes world-leading computer facilities, along with significantly more room for students and researches.

-The New Library will be considerably larger than the old War Memorial Library and will include a 140-seat auditorium for teaching, examinations, and public lectures such as the Ramsay Murray lecture series.
-The auditorium seating will be retractable to allow for different configurations and uses of the space.
-During vacations and breaks, the auditorium space will serve part of the college's conference facilities.
+Bartlam Library is considerably larger than the old War Memorial Library and includes the Quarry Whitehouse Auditorium, a 139-seat auditorium for teaching, examinations, and public lectures such as the Ramsay Murray lecture series.
+The auditorium seating is retractable and some walls are moveable to allow for different configurations and uses of the space.
+It is also designed to allow for in-person and online events.
+During vacations and breaks, the auditorium space serves as part of the college's conference facilities.